 Condition No. Description 14 Municipal solid waste shall be allowed at the WGSL up to July 31, 2012, provided that only ash and residue from H-POWER shall be allowed at the WGSL after July 31, 2012.
-Status: The landfill will continue operations under the current SUP while the deadline for receipt of MSW is resolved by the State Land Use Commission.
+Status : The landfill will continue operations under the current SUP while the deadline for receipt of MSW is resolved by the State Land Use Commission.
 See section on Status of Landfill Operations, 3.
-Landfill Expansion Permits b.
+Landfill Expansion Permits, b.
 Special Use Permit.
 15 The Honolulu City Council through the City Administration shall report to the public every three months on the efforts of the City Council and the City Administration in regard to the continued use of the WGSL, including any funding arrangements that are being considered by the City Council and the City Administration.
 Status: See Condition No. 16 Status.
 16 The City Council and the City Administration shall have a public hearing every three months to report on the status of their efforts to either reduce or continue the use of the WGSL.
-Status: On August 3, 2010, the Circuit Court of the First Circuit issued its order modifying this condition by substituting ENV for the City Council and the City Administration.
+Status : On August 3, 2010, the Circuit Court of the First Circuit issued its order modifying this condition by substituting ENV for the City Council and the City Administration.
 That portion of the order was not appealed.
 Public hearings are being conducted every 3 months to report on the efforts of ENV in regard to the continued use of the WGSL, including any funding arrangements being considered by the City Council and the City Administration.
-During the reporting period, 4 public hearings were held at Kapolei Hale on July 18, 2016, October 10, 2016, January 23, 2017 and April 17, 2017.
-For the 4 hearings held during the period, a grand total of 5 members of the public have attended.
-On average, just 1 member of the public have attended each meeting.
-ENV publishes public notice of the public hearings in the newspaper and posts notice on opala.org.
+During the reporting period, 4 public hearings were held at Kapolei Hale on July 10, 2017, October 9, 2017, January 8, 2018, and April 9, 2018.
+For the 4 hearings held during this period, a grand total of 3 members of the public have attended (the same person on 3 occasions).
+No members of the public attended the April 9, 2018 hearing.
+ENV publishes public notice of the public hearings in the newspaper and posts notice on opala.org .
 ENV also requested that the Neighborhood Commission Office notify each Neighborhood Board of forthcoming meetings, which has been done.
-Reports of what occurred during the hearings are also posted online at opala.org.
+Reports of what occurred during the hearings are also posted online at opala.org .